tomwayson/esri-karma-tutorial/README.md

 http://youtu.be/MVw8N3hTfCI?t=3m44s

 In a nut shell, Karma:
+* is easy to intall and configure w/ NPM
 * serves up your app and test files in a local web server, which includes a reverse-proxy to prevent cross-origin requestes
-* launch one or more browsers pointing to above web server and runs your tests
+* launches one or more browsers pointing to above web server and runs your tests
-* watches for changes in your source and test files and re-run all your tests as soon as you save a file
+* watches for changes in your source and test files and re-runs all your tests as soon as you save a file
 * works with most popular testing frameworks (Jasmine, Mocha, Qunit)
 * works with AMD (Require.js and Dojo) code
-* is easy to intall and configure w/ NPM
+* can generage code coverage reports and much more via plugins

 This tutorial demonstrates the configuration settings to get Karma running Jasmine BDD-style tests on code that relies on the ArcGIS API for JavaScript.